 Dr. Pidcock is the medical director of the Kennedy Krieger Institute Constraint Induced Movement Therapy (CIMT) Program and the fellowship training program in pediatric rehabilitation medicine.
 He is on the medical advisory board of the Transverse Myelitis Association.

 Dr. Pidcock's clinical research focuses on developing treatment and evaluation protocols for constraint induced movment therapy applied to children with hemiparesis.
 He also evaluates intervention strategies for children with spasticity, especially medicinal botulinum toxin injections.

 Pidcock FS, Garcia T, Trovato MK, Schultz SC, Brady KD.
+(2009).
 Pediatric Constraint-Induced Movement Therapy: A Promising Intervention for Childhood Hemiparesis.
-Topics in Stroke Rehabilitation 2009; 16(5): 339-345.
+Topics in Stroke Rehabilitation, 16(5), 339-345.

 Pidcock FS, Fish DE, Johnson-Greene D, Borras I, Mc Gready J, Silberstein CE.
-Hip Migration Percentage in Children with Cerebral Palsy Treated with Botulinum Neurotoxin Type A. Arch PM&R. 2005; 86(3):431-435.
+(2005).
+Hip Migration Percentage in Children with Cerebral Palsy Treated with Botulinum Neurotoxin Type A. Archives of Physical Medicine and Rehabilitation, 86(3), 431-435.

-Pidcock FS, Fauerbach JA, Ober M, Carney J. The Rehabilitation/School Matrix: A model for accommodating the noncompliant child with severe burns.
-Journal of Burn Care & Rehabilitation 2003; 24: 342-346.
+Pidcock FS, Fauerbach JA, Ober M, Carney J. (2003).
+The Rehabilitation/School Matrix: A model for accommodating the noncompliant child with severe burns.
+Journal of Burn Care & Rehabilitation, 24, 342-346.